 Miscellaneous: Computer time, telephone and postage (for certain projects), consultants (fees per day plus travel and expenses), repair and maintenance of equipment, subawards to collaborating institutions, space, participant costs, chemical removal, advertising costs for recruitment for positions, etc.

 Indirect Cost Rates: are the rates of reimbursement to the Research Foundation and College for the conduct of Sponsored Programs.
-These rates are negotiated every three years by the Research Foundation of SUNY (the legal applicant for all grants and contracts) for and on behalf of SUNY Geneseo.
+These rates are negotiated every four years by the Research Foundation of SUNY (the legal applicant for all grants and contracts) for and on behalf of SUNY Geneseo.
 The rate is negotiated with the Department of Health and Human Services which acts on behalf of all other federal agencies.
 Our rates are based in part on the "volume" (amount) of grant and contract funds coming to the campus through the Research Foundation from both public (federal or state) and private sources, and the costs associated in administering and supporting sponsored research activities.

 Explanation of Indirect Costs: Two types of cost are associated with all grants and contracts: Those directly involved with the specific project as noted above, and those categorized as general support and management of sponsored activities.
 This latter category is frequently referred to as "pooled" or indirect costs for accounting purposes, and most recently as "facilities and administrative" costs, and includes such things as utility costs, maintenance and operation of the physical plant, library, and general administrative support (accounting, payroll, computer support, etc.).
 Both direct and indirect costs are real and usually occur before an external sponsor reimburses the institution - in our case through the Research Foundation.
-Some private sponsors do not allow for indirect cost recovery and some federal, as well as private, sources allow only a percentage of all the total direct charges.
+Some private sponsors do not allow for indirect cost recovery and some federal, as well as private, sources allow only a specific lower rate.
 If an external sponsor does not allow Indirect Cost, the "cost" associated with accounts management (payroll, purchasing, billings, auditing and other centralized costs) may be charged as a Direct Cost item as Accounting or Administrative services.

 Finally, please bear in mind that an external sponsor, whether federal, state or private, is looking for a cost-effective project of high caliber.
 Thus, proposals are judged on the quality of the proposed project and the appropriate costs required to implement it.